dairyfreeZ/serverless-netease-music-api/README.md

 terraform apply -auto-approve
 ```

-In FC Console, crate a Test event with the following payload to trigger the Lambda
+In FC Console, create a Test event with the following payload to trigger the FC

 ```
 {